 and for any other use deemed to sit within our data protection statement

-You are in control
+You are in control: your rights under the Data Protection Act

 The Data Protection Act gives you the right to request that your data is not used for any of the above purposes.
 If you do not wish your personal details to be used by the Development Office for any or all of the above purposes, you can change your communications preferences at any time by contacting development@cam.ac.uk or +44 (0) 1223 339301, or by writing to Keeper of the Records, Jesus College, Cambridge, CB5 8BL.

-If you do not wish your personal details to be held by us we will remove your address and contact details from your record.
-(Minimal information is always retained to make sure you are not contacted again inadvertently: name, subject, matriculation and graduation details, and date of birth.)
+If you do not wish the Development Office to contact you we will remove your address and contact details from your record. (minimal information about you is always retained to make sure you are not contacted again inadvertently)

 We will publish any changes we make to this data protection statement and, where appropriate, notify you by email.
 Under the Data Protection Act you have the right to be told whether information exists about you, and the right to receive the information.